17 Features Every Fast, Secure WiFi Network Should Have

 Your network infrastructure is a system—made up of many different components that must come together just right to produce the best results.

-Ultimately, it doesn’t matter what products you choose to deploy--if your design is bad, nothing will function properly.
+Ultimately, it doesn’t matter what products you choose to deploy--if your WiFi Design is bad, nothing will function properly.

 Everything changes over time because wireless is by nature, dynamic.